Irrelon/ForerunnerDB/readme.md

 	}]

 ## Updating the Collection
-This is where ForerunnerDB and MongoDB are different.
+This is one of the areas where ForerunnerDB and MongoDB are different.
 By default ForerunnerDB updates only the keys you specify in your update document instead of outright *replacing* the matching documents like MongoDB does.
 In this sense ForerunnerDB behaves more like MySQL.
 In the call below the update will find all documents where the price is greater than 90 and less than 150 and then update the documents' key "moo" with the value true.

 	collection.update({
 		price: {